Settling Your New York Workers' Compensation Case

 Types of Workers’ Comp Settlements

-In New York there are generally two types of workers compensation settlements: Stipulated agreements and Section 32 waiver agreements.
-Like all monetary awards, both of these settlements are tax free.
+In New York, there are two main types of workers’ compensation settlements: stipulated agreements and Section 32 waiver agreements.
+Both of these settlements are tax-free.

-Cases that have been closed with stipulated agreements may, under certain circumstances, be reopened if your condition worsens.
-You can request that the New York Workers’ Compensation Board reopen your claim if additional treatment becomes necessary and to reevaluate your permanent disability or impairment.
+One of the perks of a stipulated agreement is that it can be reopened if your condition gets worse.
+If that happens, you can ask the New York Workers’ Compensation Board to reopen your claim for more treatment and to reevaluate your level of disability or impairment.

 How Does the Settlement Process Work?

-The agreement is then submitted to the New York State Workers' Compensation Board to review and set for a settlement hearing in front of a law judge.
+4. Review and Hearing: The agreement is submitted to the New York State Workers' Compensation Board, which will schedule a settlement hearing with a law judge.

 How to Maximize Your Settlement